patrickthibaudeau/start_containers/README.md

 # Docker Compose Multi-Project Starter

-🐳 **start_containers** is a bash utility script that automates the startup of multiple Docker Compose projects from a configurable list of directories.
+🐳 start_containers is a Bash utility script designed to automate the startup of multiple Docker Compose projects from a configurable list of directories.
+This tool is especially useful for developers who need to run several containers simultaneously on their local machines during development.
+It simplifies the process by launching all required services with a single command, reducing setup time and minimizing manual effort.

 ## 🚀 Features